DaniloEspinosa/prueba-tecnica-min/README.md

 ## Application structure

+* Project folder: Here is the API folder corresponding to the backend and the CLIENT folder corresponding to the frontend.

+- ### Frontend (CLIENT)

 * Interface Folder: Here all the interfaces which represent the main models of the applications are defined.

 * Components Folder: Here all the components which can be reused in the application are created.